elaforge/karya/doc/call-design.md

 - Ask lower levels to do things, instead of doing them yourself.
 And ask them using a higher level method, if available.
-So e.g. instead of shortening a note with postproc, shorten it with `Derive.d_stretch`.
-Or instead of that, shorten it by setting `%sus-abs`, which the default note deriver will pay attention to.
+So e.g. instead of shortening a note with postproc, shorten it with `Derive.stretch`.
+Or instead of that, shorten it by setting 'Derive.Controls.sustain_abs', which the default note deriver will pay attention to.
 Another example is that `g`, the grace note call, applies its generated notes to the `(` call, which should be bound to do the appropriate thing, whether that be overlap notes, bend pitch, or emit a lilypond slur.

 - Sometimes a call has relatives with the same name but a different type.
 For instance, there is a note call `tr`, a pitch call `tr`, and a control call